Computing infrastructure and policies

 Note

-Auto-cleanup: this file system is cleared on a weekly basis, files not used for more than 90 days will be deleted.
+Auto-cleanup: this file system is cleared on a daily basis, files not used for more than 90 days will be deleted.
+This period can be shortened when the file system usage is above 90%.

 Quotas are enabled on $SCRATCH for disk capacity (blocks).
 The limit is 20TiB.
 There is no limit in the number of files (inodes).
 The command to check the quota usage from a login node is: